jarvisms/pythondcs/README.md

 ```

 For the **iterator** option to work, the `ijson` module must be installed, otherwise this has no effect.
 Using an iterator (`iterator=True` with `ijson` module) will yield one reading at a time which may be more memory efficient for extremely large data sets (i.e. multiple years of half hourly data etc.), particularly if, for example, you just want to calculate an average in pure python without retaining all the data for later use.
-However, if memory usage is not a concern or you need to retain and work on the data as native python objects (rther than a pandas DataFrame for example), then `iterator=False` (default) will simply return one single list of reads.
+However, if memory usage is not a concern or you need to retain and work on the data as native python objects (rather than a pandas DataFrame for example), then `iterator=False` (default) will simply return one single list of reads.
 This may potentially be very large.
 In both cases, each element of the list or iterator will consist of a dictionary as received by the server with all numbers as floats, and timestamps as timezone aware datetime objects.
-If you are immediately loading the data into some other data structure, for example a pandas DataFrame, or numpy Arrays or even performing SQL insertions etc. without retaining the original python object, it is recomended that you install the `ijson` module and use `iterator=True` as this will improve performance, reduce latency and reduce memory use.
+If you are immediately loading the data into some other data structure, for example a pandas DataFrame, or numpy Arrays or even performing SQL insertions etc. without retaining the original python object, it is recommended that you install the `ijson` module and use `iterator=True` as this will improve performance, reduce latency and reduce memory use.

 ### Signout